llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: I will keep the memroable quote one-liners.
+## Human Feedback: I will keep the memroable quote one-liners.
 Remember the signal source > signal forwarders.
 I mostly want to cite the source.
 Results for "Inspirational Quotes and Philosophy" prompt variation... system_role used:
 Find powerful quotes, philosophical reflections, or motivational statements made by the speaker that could inspire the audience.